Brettanda/friday-discord-node.js/README.md

 ### Context

 Friday checks if a message is being directed towards Friday if the message contains a mention (`@Friday`), the word 'Friday' in capital letters or lowercase if the most recent message is from Friday, and Friday will (try) to respond to any message send through a direct message to Friday.
 If a phrase is said that Friday should respond to for a joke or something it will respond if it matches one of the 'no context' phrases.
-For example, if someone says 'Hello' with no context it will respond because greetings are apart of 'no context' and therefore can respond anyway.
+For example, if someone says 'Goodbye' with no context it will respond because goodbyes are apart of 'no context' and therefore can respond anyway.

 <!-- ## Privacy